NLC objects to the McArthur River Mine approvals

 Publication Type: Media Releases

-The Northern Land Council objects to Minister for Primary Industry and Resources Paul Kirby’s approval of an amendment to the existing mine management plan (MMP) for the McArthur River Mine.
+The NLC objects to Minister for Primary Industry and Resources Paul Kirby’s approval of an amendment to the existing mine management plan (MMP) for the McArthur River Mine.

 The NT Environment Protection Authority have clearly warned that there is significant environment risk and uncertainty associated with the project.
 The report identifies that McArthur River Mining Pty Ltd has not outlined a legitimate plan to ameliorate environmental risk.